Howrah–New Jalpaiguri AC Express: Traction

 As the route is fully electrified, this train was powered by Howrah WAP-7 electric locomotives.

 Operation

-22309 Howrah–New Jalpaiguri AC Express left Howrah Junction every Tuesday and reached New Jalpaiguri the next day.
+22309 Howrah–New Jalpaiguri AC Express leaves Howrah Junction every Tuesday and reaches New Jalpaiguri the next day.

-22310 New Jalpaiguri–Howrah AC Express left New Jalpaiguri every Wednesday and reached Howrah Junction the same day.
+22310 New Jalpaiguri–Howrah AC Express leaves New Jalpaiguri every Wednesday and reaches Howrah Junction the same day.

 Rake sharing

-The 22309 / 10 Howrah–New Jalpaiguri AC Express shared its rake with the permanently discontinued 12249 / 50 Howrah–Anand Vihar Yuva Express.
+The 22309 / 10 Howrah–New Jalpaiguri AC Express shares its rake with the 12249 / 50 Howrah–Anand Vihar Yuva Express.